Alan Turing

 IQ 185

-How smart can a founder be?
-Learn about Alan Turing IQ and his life through this article.
+How intelligent should founders be?
+Learn about Alan Turing's IQ and life through this article.

 Alan Turing slate statue.